maos069/maos069.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Nice to meet you here!
+Hope to be friends with you.

 I am a third year graduate student from Xi'an Jiaotong University.

 If you want to find more information about me, you can find my [CV](../files/MAO SHUAI.pdf) here.